dreaesposito/comp-3380-frontend/README.md

 Bootstrap is a general library of components that can be imported into any web project.
 [React-Bootstrap](https://react-bootstrap.netlify.app/docs/getting-started/why-react-bootstrap/) is a complete re-implementation of the Bootstrap components using React.

 The [component documentation](https://react-bootstrap.netlify.app/docs/components/accordion) will probably be your best friend for finding all the components and seeing their properties/styling options.
-In addition to style components, it also provides a mechanism using containers, rows, and columns to help guide the design process.
+In addition to pre-styled components, it also provides a mechanism using containers, rows, and columns to help guide the design process.

 ### Running the project